 If you have stood in front of a fireplace or near a campfire, you have felt the heat transfer known as radiation.
 The side of your body nearest the fire warms while your other side remains unaffected by the heat.
 Although you are surrounded by air, the air has nothing to do with this transfer of heat.
 Heat lamps that keep food warm work in the same way.
 Radiation is the transfer of heat energy through space by electromagnetic radiation.

 Electromagnetic radiation is made of waves of different frequencies.
-The frequency is the number of instances that a repeated event occurs over a set time - the frequency of electromagnetic radiation is the number of electromagnetic waves moving past a point each second.
-Most of the electromagnetic radiation that comes to the Earth from the sun is invisible.
-Only a small portion comes as visible light.
+The frequency is the number of instances that a repeated event occurs over a set time.
+In other words, the frequency of electromagnetic radiation is the number of electromagnetic waves moving past a point each second.
+Most wavelengths of electromagnetic radiation are invisible.
+However, much of the electromagnetic radiation that reaches the Earth from the Sun is visible light.

 Our brains interpret some of these frequencies as colors, including red, orange, yellow, green, blue, indigo, and violet.
 When the eye views all these different frequencies at the same time, it is interpreted as white.
 Infrared and ultraviolet are two of the waves we can't see.
 Infrared had a lower frequency than red, and ultraviolet has a higher frequency than violet [more on electromagnetic radiation].
 It is infrared radiation that produces the warm feeling on our bodies.

-Most of the solar radiation is absorbed by the atmosphere, and much of what reaches the earth's surface is radiated back into the atmosphere to become heat energy.
+Most of the solar radiation is absorbed by the atmosphere, and much of what reaches the Earth's surface is radiated back into the atmosphere to become heat energy.
 Dark colored objects, such as asphalt, absorb radiant energy faster than light colored objects.
 However, they also radiate their energy faster than lighter colored objects.
+(The variations in how Earth's surface absorbs heat from the Sun is called differential heating.)

 Learning Lesson: Melts in your bag, not in your hand